whymeoff/keywords-parser/README.md

  4. Run `build:watch` and `start:watch` commands in parallel
  5. Use it with pleasure :)

+### How to test
+Project has unit tests that are stored in the `tests` folder.
+Tests are written with `Jest` library.
+To test a project, you need to run `test:unit` and `build:watch` commands in parallel.

 ### How to use
 There is single endpoint at the moment, and in order to get keywords from the website you need to run `http://localhost:{{PORT}}/api/v1/keywords?url=https://google.com`